naslundx/parallellalinalg/README.md

 Contents
 -
 This repository contains four major kernels:

-- Dense matrix-vector multiplication
+* Dense matrix-vector multiplication
-- Dense matrix-matrix multiplication
+* Dense matrix-matrix multiplication
-- Sparse matrix-vector multiplication
+* Sparse matrix-vector multiplication
-- Sparse matrix-matrix multiplication
+* Sparse matrix-matrix multiplication

+There is also a "matlab" directory which contains scripts for generating sparse matrices in the correct (SRW) format for use with the sparse programs.

 Prerequisites
 -